A2P messaging

 Ways to conduct A2P messaging

-There’s a range of reasons why your business may want to use A2P messaging.
+There’s a range of reasons why your business may want to use an A2P messaging platform.
 Before we dive into its typical uses, let’s cover the main ways A2P messages are sent and their functionalities.

 10-digit long codes (10DLC)